lifeomic/attempt/README.md

 - **`abort`**: `() => void`

-  The `abort` function can be called when handling an error via `handleTimeout` function.
-The abort function should be used to prevent any further attempts in cases where the error indicates that the error should not be retried.
-For example, an HTTP error code of `400` (Bad Request) should not be retried while a `504` (Gateway Timeout) should not be aborted because it might be a temporary problem.
+  The `abort` function can be called when handling an error via `handleError` or when `beforeAttempt` function is invoked.
+  The abort function should be used to prevent any further attempts in cases when an error indicates that we should not retry.

+  For example, an HTTP request that returns an HTTP error code of `400` (Bad Request) should not be retried because there is a problem with the input (and retrying will not fix this).
+  However, a request that returns `504` (Gateway Timeout) should be retried because it might be a temporary problem.

 ## Recipes